 A January Writing Program is conducted for 2L students who move into the top one-third of their class after their third semester.
 Emails and letters will be sent to eligible students as soon as class rankings are released each January.
 (Some students who transfer into Cumberland after their first year may be eligible and should contact the Journal to see if they qualify.)

-The American Journal of Trial Advocacy is published three times yearly by students of Samford University's Cumberland School of Law.
+The American Journal of Trial Advocacy is published twice a year by students of Samford University's Cumberland School of Law.

 Subscriptions are $24 per year ($15/issue), payable in advance, and are renewed automatically unless canceled prior to publication of the summer issue.
 Please fill out the Subscription Order Form if you are interested in purchasing a subscription.

 Notification of address changes should be sent to the Journal immediately and should include both old and new addresses as well as account number.
 The Journal is unable to supply replacement copies.
 All communications may be sent via email or to: